akeneo/pim-community-dev/src/Akeneo/ReferenceEntity/decisions.md

 #### Status: Rejected

 *Decision*: *We will implement the search model 1 "keyword" and try to improve the indexing time as munch as we can so it does not become a bottleneck on the PIM*.

+## 29/10/2018

+### Operators in filter

+#### Problem:

+On the PIM today, the operators use a mix of algebric symbols (`<`, `=`, `!=`), SQL style operators (`NOT IN`, `IN`, etc) and homemade operators (`AT_LEAST_COMPLETE_ON_ONE_LOCALE`, etc).
+Problem is that to keep track of all of them and to be consistent, we implemented a [Operators.php](https://github.com/akeneo/pim-community-dev/blob/cf809f1895afe7a0e916aa2b84fccf9f1f208632/src/Akeneo/Pim/Enrichment/Component/Product/Query/Filter/Operators.php) class.

+#### Solution

+We think that we should still use a class to contains all the operators.
+But we should also normalize those operators to avoid mapping as much as possible.

+To sum up, the operator tho check equality should be named 'EQUALS' and be used by the front and the backend.